 The certain restrictions or considerations that you must go through are:

-- You should also check whether any ingredients are on the Office of Drug Control’s List Of Controlled And Prohibited Substances.
+- You should also check whether any ingredients are on the Office of Drug Control’s List of Controlled and Prohibited Substances.
 The prohibited substances can only be imported with an appropriate license or authority.

 - You should also be aware of the other factors, such as the medicine package for the dose size, that influence how a medicine can be imported.